ndaneil/matterdoor/README.md

 ### Adding the logic

 Now we turn our attention to the `src` folder's contents.
-The Matter template project.
 Here is where the main logic will be.
 We have added the `On/Off`, the `Level Control` and the `Identify` endpoints to the `Endpoint - 1` cluster.
-(Descriptor is also added, but that will not be implemented for this demo.)
-The first changes relating to the `Identify` cluster are the same as shown in the ([Developing Matter 1.0 products with nRF Connect SDK](https://youtu.be/9Ar13rMxGIk)) webinar.
-In `app_event.h`, two new calues need to be added to the `AppEventType` enum:
+(A `Descriptor` cluster is also added, but that will not be implemented for now.)
+The first changes relating to the `Identify` cluster are the same as shown in the [Developing Matter 1.0 products with nRF Connect SDK](https://youtu.be/9Ar13rMxGIk) webinar.
+In `app_event.h`, two new values need to be added to the `AppEventType` enum:

 ```diff